jleung51/utilities/permute/README.md

-# Permutations
+# Permute

-C++ program which returns all permutations of a given set of characters.
+C++ program which returns all permutations of a given set of characters (optionally, with subsequence permutations as well).